Bhutan, a small landlocked country between China and India, with population of just over 0.7 million, has over 20 languages.

 Dzongkha is spoken by the people of western districts of Bhutan known as Ngalop (Thimphu, Paro, Haa, Chukha, Gasa, Punakha, Wangdi Phodrang and Dagana).

-Dzongkha is split into different dialects among regions with variation in accent, tone, pronunciation and lexicon.
+Dzongkha is Sino-Tibetan language and split into different dialects among regions with variation in accent, tone, pronunciation and lexicon.

 Dzongkha literally means ‘the language spoken in the Dzong’.
 The Dzongs are administrative and religious centers.

 Dzongkha is the official and National Language of Bhutan and the only language with a native literary tradition.
 Dzongkha is compulsory in schools and colleges.

 The native Dzongkha speaker counts to around 0.17 million but almost all the Bhutanese speak Dzongkha.

 |I am Karma.||Nga Karma in.|

 |What’s your name?||Choegi ming gachimo?|

 |Where are you going?||Choe gatey jonimo?|